 \subsection{Our Contributions}

-We present deterministic protocols for the following communication problems: (a) Wakeup: Starting from a state when an arbitrary non-empty subset of nodes is awake, wake up everyone (b) Multi-broadcast: $k>0$ nodes are given an initial message to be transmitted to all the rest (c) Backbone: Create a constant degree connected dominating set (CDS) with asymptotically the same diameter as the network and such that every node in the network is connected to $\geq 1$ node in the backbone.\footnotemark[6] For devising deterministic protocols for the setting in consideration, we extensively make use of the tool known as SSF Based Dilution, introduced in \cite{MV16a}.
+We present deterministic protocols for the following communication problems: (a) Wakeup: Starting from a state when an arbitrary non-empty subset of nodes is awake, wake up everyone. (b) Multi-broadcast: $k>0$ nodes are each given their own unique message to be transmitted to all the rest. (c) Backbone: Create a constant degree connected dominating set (CDS) with asymptotically the same diameter as the network and such that every node in the network is connected to $\geq 1$ nodes in the backbone.\footnotemark[6]

+Our main contribution is that we present the first polynomial time deterministic algorithm for the challenging open problem of multi-broadcast from an uncoordinated wakeup, in the weak connectivity, weak devices setting from \cite{JKS-ICALP-13}, that does not use the knowledge of nodes' coordinates or the knowledge of the labels of nodes' neighbors.
+It was shown in \cite{JKS-ICALP-13} that the lower bound to accomplish deterministic broadcast without local knowledge is $\Omega(n \lg N)$.
+The gap between upper and lower running time bounds for this problem and setting is now $O(\lg n)$.

+For devising deterministic protocols for the setting in consideration, we extensively make use of the tool known as Strongly Selective Family (SSF) Based Dilution, introduced in \cite{MV16a}.
 This tool allows a node to successfully transmit a message to its neighbors, under certain conditions.
 It is the key to bypassing the usual requirement that nodes know their physical coordinates.